yatryan/craft-plugin-uploader/README.md

 1. Within the Admin control panel, click "Plugin Uploader"
 2. Select the zip file of a plugin you would like to upload and click the "Upload" button.
+3. Enable overwriting if you are updating a plugin or previously had issues installing a plugin.
-3. Install new plugin in Settings → Plugins.
+4. Install new plugin in Settings → Plugins.
 You should be redirected here automatically.

 ## TODO
-- [ ] Provide way to upload upgraded plugins
-- [ ] Research ablitiy to automatically install uploaded plugins
+- [ ] Research ability to automatically install uploaded plugins

 ## Changelog

+### 1.0.0
+- Added Force override function to allow for upgrading existing plugins
+- [Fixed] Styling to match that of Craft Admin

 ### 0.2.0
 - Improved Error Messages